 Dr. John David is a board-certified radiation oncologist with Tampa General Hospital.
+He serves as the Director of Brachytherapy Services and Lead Physician of Radiopharmaceuticals.
 He has advanced sub-specialized training in brachytherapy and extensive expert training in radiopharmaceuticals.
 His other interests include stereotactic radiosurgery (SRS), intensity modulated radiation therapy (IMRT) and stereotactic body radiation therapy/stereotactic ablative radiation therapy (SBRT/SABR).
 Prior to joining Tampa General Hospital, Dr. David was fortunate to visit and work with physicians at the New York Proton Center, gaining experience in one of the most contemporary radiation treatment modalities – proton therapy.

 Fluent in English and Arabic, Dr. David received an academic top 1% class achievement award and received the Honors Medical Student Scholarship from Wayne State University School of Medicine in Detroit, Mich.
 His many honors include being a Gold Humanism Award nominee and the recipient of the American College of Physicians Young Achievers Award.
 Before medical school, Dr. David was an NCAA Division I wrestler at Michigan State University, where he earned his bachelor’s degree in human physiology.